blingusblongus/service-now-custom-component-setup/README.md

     5. "required" - bool; is this property required for the component to render
     6. "defaultValue" - The default value to be displayed in the UI builder sidebar pane

-        >*Note: the defaultValues provided in the now-ui.json just *
+        >*Note: the defaultValues provided in the now-ui.json will populate the fields on the UI Builder sidebar, but will are NOT used as the default values on state initialization - those get set in the createElement() function in index.js.
+So, fields in the UI sidebar may initially show values that don't match the state, until they're edited for the first time.*
 ```
 {
 	"components": {